Skip to content

 Modern crypto infrastructure is powerful, but fragmented.

-Funds do not exist in a single system.
-They are distributed across multiple chains, multiple wallets, multiple asset formats, and multiple applications.
-Each operates independently, with its own rules for execution, settlement, and access.
+Funds do not appear in a single place.
+They are split across multiple chains, wallets, asset formats, and applications.
+Each one comes with its own interface, expectations, and user experience.

 Your total funds are split across locations.
 Before doing anything, you have to answer: